imaginedelements/heather-turano-coaching/src/pages/blog/2018-07-10-when-you-wake-up-feeling-like-crap-do-these-5-things.md

 I finally decided it was time to open my eyes and start the day, but as i laid there I wondered "how would I get through the day if i had started it already feeling like crap."

-So this is what I did:
+# So this is what I did:

-1. **Acknowledged my feeling as real**
+## 1. Acknowledged my feeling as real

+The thing is feels don't just come out of no where, feelings are in direct correlation with something you did.
+And they will tell you loud and clear if what you did either agreed with them or disagreed with them.

+"Hey feelings.
+I see you.
+You are real.
+How can I be of service to you today?"

+That last line bringing me to point number two.

-2. Listed the facts, why, how, what to do different.
+## 2. Listed the facts, why, how, what to do different.

-3. I remembered that this is just one morning
+1. ## I remembered that this is just one morning

-4. Write about it (yep this blog post is like my journal entry, just a little more public)
+2. Write about it (yep this blog post is like my journal entry, just a little more public)

-5. I did some yoga
+3. I did some yoga